-At Trailside Dentistry, Dr. Cederbaum can remove impacted teeth.
-Sometimes, the impacted teeth are asymptomatic, meaning they don’t affect the rest of your smile.
-In these situations, we might elect to leave them where they are.
+At Trailside Dentistry, Dr. Cederbaum can safely and painlessly remove impacted teeth.
+She may recommend leaving them where they are in the event that impacted teeth are asymptomatic, meaning they don’t affect the rest of your smile.

-On the day of your wisdom tooth extraction procedure, we’ll begin by administering a local anesthetic to numb your mouth.
-If dental procedures make you nervous or anxious, talk to Dr. Cederbaum about our sedation options.
+- We’ll begin by administering a local anesthetic to numb your mouth.
+If dental procedures make you nervous or anxious, Dr. Cederbaum can provide sedation options.

-Depending on the anesthesia and sedation used, you’ll need someone to drive you home following the procedure.
+Depending on the anesthesia and sedation used, you may need someone to drive you home following the procedure.

-For example, bleeding is expected.
-However, spitting might dislodge the blood clot.
-Blood clots help expedite the healing response, so you’ll want to keep them intact if you can.
+Some bleeding is normal and to be expected.
+However, spitting and suction can dislodge a blood clot and restart the flow of blood.
+Blood clots help the healing response, so you’ll want to avoid disturbing your healing wounds.

 Other things that affect the healing process include:

-- Swelling and bruising: Swelling usually dissipates after two to three days, and bruising can take a little longer.
-You can place an ice pack on the outside of your mouth over the concerned area to help.
+- Swelling and Bruising: Swelling of the face usually dissipates after two to three days, with bruises sometimes taking a little longer to disappear.
+You can place an ice pack on the outside of your mouth over the affected area for relief.

-- Stitches: Dr. Cederbaum typically uses dissolvable stitches so you won’t need to schedule a follow-up appointment to have them removed.
+- Stitches: Dr. Cederbaum typically uses dissolving stitches, so you won’t need to schedule a follow-up appointment to have them removed.

 - Beverages: Water is the only recommended liquid following surgery.
-Avoid any sugary, alcoholic, carbonated drinks, or hot drinks.
-During the first 7-days of recovery, don’t use a straw because it can displace the blood clot.
+Avoid any sugary, alcoholic, carbonated, or hot drinks.
+During the first 7-days of recovery, don’t use a straw because the suction can displace a blood clot.

 - Tobacco use: Don’t smoke for at least 72 hours after your surgery.
-Not only can it cause infection, but the sucking motion can dislodge the blood clot, prolonging the healing process.
-You should avoid other forms of tobacco such as chewing tobacco for at least 7-days.
+Not only can it cause infection, the sucking motion can also dislodge the blood clot and prolong the healing process.
+You should also avoid other forms of tobacco for at least 7 days.